lala-la-flaca/DevOpsBootcamp_8_Jenkins_SharedLibrary/README.md

 1. Open the Jenkins server, navigate to Manage Jenkins, and select System.
 2. Scroll to Global Trusted Pipelines Libraries
 3. Add the name of the shared library and the default version.
-4. Select Modern SCM as the Retrieval Method.
+4. Select ModernSCM as the Retrieval Method.
 5. Select Git under Source Code Management.
 6. Enter the Git repository URL for the shared library.
 7. Add the credentials for Git access and click Save.